hugemenace/nd-docs/README.md

 ND is a Blender add-on that provides workflow enhancements, tools, operations, and generators tailored specifically for non-destructive & hard-surface 3D modelling.
 It additionally offers post-modelling workflow enhancements for external applications such as Substance Painter, Marmoset Toolbag, game engines, and more.

+?> This documentation is updated for ND Version 2.0.0

 **Features**
 - Object and edit mode operations.
 - Interactive modifiers.